-Update: In mid-April Google announced that Google Local Business Centre Listings will be renamed Google Places which Google says will simplify the connection with Place Pages.
+Update: In mid-April Google announced that Google Local Business Center Listings will be renamed Google Places which Google says will simplify the connection with Place Pages.
 This reflects Google’s ongoing commitment to providing business owners with powerful yet easy-to-use tools to enhance the SEO of their website and reach the local market.
 As a part of the relaunch, Google has introduced more features to Google Places.
 Read more about Google Places …

 Google Local Business Centre (GLBC) listings are becoming a serious element in the Search Engine Optimisation mix.

 It seems over the last year ranking highly on Google’s Local Business Centre listings is becoming increasingly important as the map and first seven listings are being displayed before organic listings even start.

 Here are some useful tips to show you how you can get up close and personal with Google Local Business Centre listings and optimize your local search engine rankings.

 So what is a Google Local Business Centre Listing?